tamari92/kf2-tournament/rules.md

 Please be on time.
 It is disrespectful to your opponents, the Tournament Staff who have given up some of their time to attend, and finally to the viewers who have committed time to watching the match. **Please plan to join the server 10-15 minutes before the start time to reduce the likelihood of being late.**

-**The standard penalty for tardiness will be a zero score for the match.** In the Playoffs, this constitutes a **forfeit loss** in the event that one team is late to the match, or a **double forfeit** if both teams are late.
+**The standard penalty for tardiness shall be a zero score for the match.** In the Playoffs, this constitutes a **forfeit loss** in the event that one team is late to the match, or a **double forfeit** if both teams are late.

 In the event one team is disqualified, **it is still required that the second team play their round in full.**